redips789/redips789.github.io/docs/spring-certification/Spring-Boot-Actuator.md

 Spring Boot Actuator includes the ability to **view and configure** the log levels of your application at runtime.

-You can view either the entire list or an individual logger’s configuration, which is made up of both the explicitly configured logging level as well as the effective logging level given to it by the logging framework.
+You can view either the entire list or an individual logger’s configuration, which is made up of both the explicitly configured logging level and the effective logging level given to it by the logging framework.

 - TRACE
 - DEBUG